lissarubi/urano-twitch/README.md

 Urano is a CLI program to create twitch chat bots with simplicity.

+# Dependencies

+You will need `nodejs` and `sed` to use Urano. in any UNIX system the sed is pre-installed, but, if you don't have Nodejs [install it in the official site](https://nodejs.org/en/)

 # Install

 To install Urano run this command: